Anne Knollys, Baroness De La Warr: Biography

 Anne Knollys was the third daughter of Sir Francis Knollys, Treasurer of the Royal Household (1514–1596) to Queen Elizabeth I, and his wife Lady Catherine Carey.

 Her maternal grandparents were Sir William Carey and Mary Boleyn.
 Mary was a sister of Anne Boleyn, second wife of Henry VIII of England.
 Anne Knollys' mother was thus a first cousin of Queen Elizabeth, daughter of Anne Boleyn and Henry VIII.
 Mary Boleyn had preceded her more famous sister in the King's affections, and had affairs with both Francis I of France and Henry VIII.
 Both Catherine Carey and Henry Carey may have been Henry's children, though exact dates of birth are uncertain.
 If true, this would make Anne the granddaughter of Henry VIII.

 Anne's eldest sister was Lettice Knollys, chief Lady of the Bedchamber to Queen Elizabeth and the mother of the queen's favourite, Robert Devereux, Earl of Essex.

+As a lady in waiting or maid of honour at the court of Elizabeth I, Anne Knollys received several gifts of clothes in April and May 1570.
+These included cloth of silver to make a kirtle, satin for a French gown, a loose gown of black satin, and an embroidered taffeta hat.